uhm-coe/authorizer/readme.txt

 == Changelog ==

+= 2.6.18 =
+* Fix for issue with approved list roles not updating correctly when changed using the authorizer_custom_role hook.
+Thank you to @mmcglynn for extensive help in testing.
+* Fix for issue with removing user's roles when removing them from a multisite WordPress install.

 = 2.6.17 =
 * Fix for approved list roles not updating if changed on the fly in authorizer_custom_role hook.
 * Update phpCAS from 1.3.4 to 1.3.5.
 See [changelog](https://github.com/Jasig/phpCAS/blob/master/docs/ChangeLog).